First, why are you writing a business plan? Usually, the reasons fall into one of the following areas:

 - Detail your business model—this is how you will make money (what are your revenue streams?)

-- List your major expenses (don’t go into a lot of detail here—it’s early days at this point)
+- List your major initial expenses—startup costs (don’t go into a lot of detail here—it’s early days at this point)

-- List your primary goals and objectives that you want to accomplish over the next few months
+- List your primary goals and milestones that you want to accomplish over the next few months

 - Outline your management team and any people you want to hire to help you launch your business